Frequently Asked Questions

 Seward is about 124 miles South of Anchorage, AK.
 Along the way, enjoy stunning views of the Kenai Peninsula, Chugach National Forest, Turnagain Arm, and Kenai Mountains.

 • DRIVE THE SEWARD HIGHWAY.
-This takes about 2.5 hours, and there is public parking in Seward for $10/day.
+This takes about 2.5 hours from Anchorage, and there is public parking in Seward for $10/day.

 • TAKE A BUS.
 Book your seat with Seward Bus Line or Park Connection.

 • TRAVEL BY RAILROAD.
-The Alaska Railroad trains depart Anchorage at approximately 7:00 am, for arrival in Seward around 11:00 am.
-The Seward Train Station is just 0.5 miles from the boat harbor.
+The Alaska Railroad trains depart Anchorage at 6:45 am, for arrival in Seward around 11:30 am.
+The Seward Train Station is just 0.2 miles (about a 5-minute walk) from the boat harbor.
+Along the way, enjoy stunning scenery, a comfortable ride and food and beverages.

-We meet all guests at the top of the J dock ramp in the Seward Small Boat Harbor at 12:30 pm on check-in day.
+We meet all guests at the top of the J dock ramp (between J-dock Fishing Company and the Harbor 360 Hotel) in the Seward Small Boat Harbor at 12:30 pm on check-in day.
 Our staff will meet you there, assist with your luggage, and walk you down to the boat.
 We will then board our 15 passenger cabin cruiser (the “Orca Islander”) and transport our guests via water taxi through south central Alaska’s Resurrection Bay to Orca Island Cabins (located 9 miles from Seward in Humpy Cove).
 The cruise to and from Orca Island Cabins is an Alaskan experience in itself– it generally takes 1 hour, depending on sea conditions and wildlife viewing.

-Guests depart from the island at 10:00 am on their check out day.
+Guests depart from the island at 10:00 am on their check-out day.
 Our goal is to have you back in the Seward Harbor by 11:00 am.
-If you have made any plans for the rest of your trip, please let us know so that we can make sure to get you back on time.
+If you have made any plans for the rest of the day, please let us know so that we can make sure to get you back on time.
 For example, if we see some great wildlife on the way back, we might take longer than an hour so that we can stop and observe them.
 But if you have another reservation to get to, we do our absolute best to make sure we’re getting back in by 11:00 am.

 To ensure a smooth and enjoyable stay at Orca Island Cabins, we kindly ask our guests to follow these packing guidelines: